TheBryceIsRight/HTML_Tables/simplify.md

 \

-Recommended Rules for Handling Stand-In Responses {#recommended-rules-for-handling-stand-in-responses .h2}
+Recommended Rules for Handling Stand-In Responses {#00034 .h2}
 -------------------------------------------------

 The recommended rules for handling **Stand-in Responses** are as